March 11th 2021

 So let’s start the conversation.

 We encourage men to come out and get tested.
 Talk to andrologists – we are out here.
-We don’t really advertise out services, as we want to respect the personal nature of the topic.
-That is one of the reasons why we set up X&Y Fertility on New Walk, a private and discrete area of Leicester.
-We also ensure that we provide free private parking, so that guys can just park up and pop in, without any fuss (or having to pay).
+We don’t really shout about services, as we want to be discreet and respect the personal nature of the topic.
+That is one of the reasons why we set up X&Y Fertility on New Walk, a private area of Leicester with free parking directly outside the clinic.
+This means that you can just park up and pop in, without any fuss (or having to pay).

 Most male fertility problems can be treated with assisted conception treatments and hopefully Rhod’s campaign will encourage the conversation in the wider community.